DFIRScience/dfir.science/_posts/2017-02-01-how-to-introduction-to-autopsy-for-digital-forensics.md

 ---
 layout: posts
-title: '[How To] Introduction to Autopsy for Digital Forensics'
+title: 'How To - Introduction to Autopsy for Digital Forensics'
 date: '2017-02-01T12:04:28+09:00'
 author: Joshua
 tags: